sharedstreets/sharedstreets-ref-system/README.md

 ### Stable, non-proprietary shorthand IDs
 SharedStreets uses 128-bit shorthand identifiers to relate data within the SharedStreets referencing system.
 These IDs provide a basemap-independent addressing system for street segment references, intersections and geometries. **These identifiers are generated deterministically using a hash of the underlying data.** This means that two different users with the same input data can generate matching SharedStreets identifiers.
 This simplifies data sharing, allowing users to match data using shorthand IDs whenever possible.

+In the draft specification the 128-bit IDs are encoded as base-58 strings.

 ### Generating references + data tiles
 SharedStreets street references, intersections and geometries can be generated from OSM data using the [SharedStreets Builder](https://github.com/sharedstreets/sharedstreets-builder) application.